okaram/IntroJava/content/Functions.md

 One of the most important things we do as programmers is manage complexity; functions allow us to encapsulate complex calculations into a black box, and call it when needed.

-For example, imagine that we need to find whether numbers are even; we can easily do the calculation, using % ; however, it will be much nicer if we encapsulate this into itw own function.
+For example, imagine that we need to find whether numbers are even; we can easily do the calculation, using % ; however, it will be much nicer if we encapsulate this into its own function.
 We could write the function as follows:

 ```java
 boolean isEven(int number)